A Timber Carriage House For A Modern Derbyshire Home

 In 2021, he decided to hire Chart Garages, because he found our communication to be “very prompt and clear - I got a quote the very next day.”
 Just before placing the order, our Christmas offer went live on the website, so he booked the installation even more eagerly.

 Stacey already had planning permission for the original brick garage he had planned to build, so he didn’t need to submit a new one.
 He didn’t have any special requests for the carriage house, so he could go ahead with the installation right away.
-Stacey placed the order in mid-December 2021 and the wooden garage was standing proud on his property at the beginning of February 2022.
+Stacey placed the order in mid-December 2021 and the carriage house was standing proud on his property at the beginning of February 2022.

-The process, according to the man, was “very simple and straightforward.”
+The process, according to Stacey, was “very simple and straightforward.”
 He employed a local builder to lay the foundations for the carriage house, based on the drawings he received from Chart Garages.
 Once everything was ready, we went on-site and built the carriage house.
 It took our team only a day and a half to complete the outbuilding.
 “They were very quick,” comments Stacey.

 The carriage house